 THE EFFECT OF ERRORS AND PENALTIES ON TAXPAYERS

-When errors are made in returns sent to HMRC, They have powers to issue the penalty to taxpayers.
+When errors are made in returns sent to HMRC, They have the power to issue the penalty to taxpayers.

-This blog explains some of the errors, how to correct them with their deadlines of correction and penalties.
+This blog explains some of the errors, and how to correct them with their deadlines for correction and penalties.

 CONDITIONS TO BE SATISFIED FOR PENALTIES TO BE IMPOSED FOR INCORRECT RETURNS AND DOCUMENTATION.

 HMRC can charge a taxpayer penalty when the following occurs:

 A: The document submitted to HMRC contains an inaccuracy that could lead to paying less tax.

 For example, if a taxpayer while filling out his return declared lower income.

 The consequence of this is that he would either be lower tax or be able to claim a higher tax credit from HMRC.

 In the same way, by falsifying or inflating the expenses, the taxpayer would either pay no tax or lower tax or claim repayment.